taunsquared/graphic-novel-thesis/ComicBookScript_Workshop1/2018-09-10_Script-draft2.md

 **Min: "It's easy!
 My nanna says that we used to live in trees all the time.
 You just hug the tree and it will never let you down!"**

-### Page 4

 **Min: "Like this..."**

-Min guides Soka's arms to wrap around the main tree trunk, climbing onto a low branch in order to the position the much taller Soka correctly, with arms stretched up from Soka's full height.
-Min then hops down to the ground and croches behind Soka, hands clasped to create a step for Soka's foot.
+Min guides Soka's arms to wrap around the main tree trunk, climbing onto a low branch in order to the position the much taller Soka correctly.
+Min then hops down to the ground and croches behind Soka, hands clasped together to create a step for Soka's foot.

 **Min: "Now, one foot's gonna step onto my hands, then the other foot will go on my shoulder.
 Don't worry, I help Gustavo all the time, and he's much bigger than you."**